 If you are having some difficulties with physical intimacy in your marriage, consider the following essential tips to improving it.

 1. Take things slow

-There are many reasons why people might be uncomfortable or awkward when it comes to physical closeness, so it’s important to remember that it’s okay—and sometimes necessary—to take things slower than you might like.
+There are many reasons why people might be uncomfortable or awkward when it comes to physical intimacy in marriage, so it’s important to remember that it’s okay—and sometimes necessary—to take things slower than you might like.

 2. Be romantic

-You can help the situation by engaging in activities that promote physical intimacy in other ways, such as (but not limited to): going on carnival rides, riding a motorcycle, going on a walk, seeing movies in theaters, sitting next to each other at restaurants instead of across the table, etc.
+You can help the situation and enhance physical intimacy in marriage by engaging in activities that promote physical intimacy in other ways, such as (but not limited to): going on carnival rides, riding a motorcycle, going on a walk, seeing movies in theaters, sitting next to each other at restaurants instead of across the table, etc.

 3. Cherish small physical signs

-Small signs of physical intimacy or affection are just as important and, too many people are not as uncomfortable or potentially awkward.
+Small signs of physical intimacy or physical affection are just as important and, too many people are not as uncomfortable or potentially awkward.
 These smaller signs include activities such as holding hands while in private or public, playing footsie under the table, and playful behavior such as tickling or wrestling.

-4. Never force intimacy
+4. Never force physical intimacy in marriage

 Physical intimacy in marriage can be as simple as lovingly holding each other’s hands when you’re out shopping or sitting super close together at a diner booth.